AnassMokhtari/ESP32-Smart-Surveillance-System/README.md

 ## 🔌 Wiring Diagram
 ![Wiring Diagram](docs/Wiring_Diagram.png)
-**NOTE** : the arduino is used to upload code to the esp32 cam module using UART protocol since I didn't have the  **he ESP32-CAM-MB USB Programmer** .
+**NOTE** : the arduino is used to upload code to the esp32 cam module using UART protocol since I didn't have the  **ESP32-CAM-MB USB Programmer** .
 For more detail consult the following video :
 - [Programming of ESP32 Cam Module with Arduino board](https://www.youtube.com/watch?v=k528CUAIgf0&ab_channel=GENIUSTECHNOLOGY)

 ### 📸 ESP32-CAM Connections